Scientific work

 Trajectory

-I am currently an Assistant Professor at the School of Collective Intelligence (M6 Polytechnic University) and a CNRS Research Associate at Complex Systems Institute of Paris Ile-de-France (ISC-PIF), where I also was postdoc researcher.
-Previously, I completed my PhD in Cognitive Science and Language at the Universitat Autònoma de Barcelona.
-A significant part of my research was developed during researchs visits to the Centre for Language Evolution (University of Edinburgh) and the Laland Lab (University of St.Andrews).
-More here.
+I am currently an Assistant Professor at the School of Collective Intelligence (M6 Polytechnic University) and a CNRS Research Associate at the Complex Systems Institute of Paris Ile-de-France (ISC-PIF), where I also was postdoc researcher.
+Previously, I completed my PhD at the University of Barcelona.
+A significant part of my research was advanced through research residencies at the Centre for Language Evolution (University of Edinburgh) and the Laland Lab (University of St.Andrews).
+My academic background is multidisciplinary, encompassing fields such as biology, mathematics, computer science, and social and behavioral sciences.
+Further details can be found here.